 They’re so pesky: emerging when you don’t expect them to—causing you to feel things like sadness and anger: emotions you try to push away so you don’t have to face them.
 They’re gooey and imprecise.
 Eww.

 You’ve heard the term “get in touch with your emotions,” but you don’t really know what that means.
 And because you don’t have a framework to help think about them, you don’t bother to do too much reflection on them.

 I’d like to give you a way to think about emotions.

-You’re generally able to manage a lot of what it does.
+You’re generally able to manage a lot of what your body does.
 You pick up a cup of coffee in the morning to get yourself going.
 You say words with your mouth when you want to speak.

 And yet, you have this heart that beats that you don’t seem to have control over.
 You breathe, even when you’re asleep.
 Your hair keeps growing, even without you trying.

 This thing, this body: it’s quite amazing how it works even without you even trying.

 Try to remember a time that you laughed uncontrollably.
 You tightened your face to a smile.
 You contracted your diaphragm, and if it was a good belly laugh: you probably hurt yourself from all that laughing.

 Did you decide: Hey, it’s time to squelch my face up for smile?

 It wasn’t the you that picks up your coffee in the morning.

 It was the you that breathes when you sleep and grows your hair.

 You felt the emotion of happiness (and possibly surprise) arising from your body that caused you to tighten your face to smile and contract your diaphragm.

 These things require a body to be experienced.
 Let’s take a look at this basic set of common emotions:

-When you have a few beers and are feeling giggly, your body’s there: feeling good, smiling, and having a good time.
+When you have a few beers and you’re feeling giggly, your body’s there: feeling good, smiling, and having a good time.